-Goal Description Formative Summative Strategy [] 14) High School CTE After each common assessment/screener, the staff will review the results to determine progress in meeting established performance level.
-STAAR results will be reviewed to determine if targets were met.
+Goal Description Formative Summative Strategy [] 14) High School CTE LEP CTE students passing STAAR will be at or above (percent of LEP passing to determine if targets were met.
 Core content - area and CTE teachers will coordinate the courses/programs to ensure that these students have extended learning time in STAAR-tested areas.